wp-plugins/bepro-listings/readme.txt

 No, but you can extend the fields via wordpress hooks and filters.
 We offer this as a service on our website

-= Are there ways to extend the features? =
+= Are there ways to extend the plugin myself? =

 Yes, there are lots of wordpress hooks/filters and templates (listings/page)